In this article we’ll delve into all aspects of the Portugal Immigration Guide.

 Technology plays a very important role in our company.
 We minimize our clients’ involvement in paperwork.
 We are customers ourselves and we know how to serve you.

-Frequently asked questions about Portugal Immigration
+Frequently Asked Questions About Portugal Immigration

 After five years of legal residence in Portugal, non-EU citizens can apply for permanent residency.
 This status grants them the right to reside in Portugal indefinitely, with the ability to work and access social benefits, much like Portuguese citizens.